Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Application to LVK: GWTC-3 Binary Black Holes

 \subsection{Data and Selection Effects}

-We use data from the third Gravitational-Wave Transient Catalog (GWTC-3) \cite{Abbott2023}, which contains 90 confident compact binary coalescence detections.
-After applying physically motivated cuts to ensure robust BBH classification ($m_2 \geq 3\,M_\odot$ to exclude neutron stars and $q \geq 0.2$ to avoid regions of unreliable detection efficiency), we retain 69 events for population inference.
-For each event, we utilize 5000 posterior samples in the source-frame parameters: primary mass $m_1$, redshift $z$, and mass ratio $q = m_2/m_1$.
-All posterior samples include associated prior weights from the original parameter estimation, enabling proper reweighting to arbitrary population models.
-The population model is defined over a three-dimensional parameter space: primary mass $m_1 \in [3, 300]\,M_\odot$ (equivalently, $\log_{10}(m_1/M_\odot) \in [0.48, 2.48]$), redshift $z \in [0, 3]$, and mass ratio $q \in [0.05, 1.0]$.
-Figure~\ref{fig:gwtc3_events} presents an overview of the observed BBH events, illustrating the distribution in the $m_1$--$z$, $m_1$--$q$, and $z$--$q$ planes.
+We use GWOSC posterior samples for confident GWTC-3-era events associated with the O1, O2, and O3 observing runs \cite{Abbott2023GWTC3Catalog, LVK2021GWTC3PEData}.
+The starting set consists of 89 deduplicated confident GWOSC parameter-estimation files from the GWTC-3-era releases.
+The retained sample is defined by the availability of a posterior group containing source-frame masses, redshift, mass ratio, and usable \texttt{log\_prior} values under the declared BBH support required for Eq.~\ref{eq:event_reweighting}.
+The event selection is fixed before fitting, leaving 75 retained events.

+For each retained event, we use 5000 posterior samples in source-frame primary mass $m_1$, redshift $z$, and mass ratio $q=m_2/m_1$.
+Current ground-based BBH detections often have finite signal-to-noise ratios that leave broad event-level posteriors, especially in redshift and mass ratio.
+The LVK application therefore keeps the posterior-sample representation in the hierarchical reweighting step, so that measurement uncertainty is propagated into the catalog-level population density.
+The population support is $m_1\in[3,150]\,M_\odot$, $z\in[0,3]$, and $q\in[0.2,1]$.
+These boundaries define the analysis domain on which posterior reweighting and injection-based selection evaluation are numerically stable.
+The lower mass-ratio boundary defines the analysis region in which the posterior-prior and injection reweighting remain stable for the retained GWTC-3 samples.
+Similar finite-\(q\) restrictions appear in flexible GWTC-3 population studies when avoiding prior-dominated regions, and autoregressive comparisons with the GWTC-3 PowerLaw+Peak model identify an effective low-\(q\) truncation near \(q\simeq0.2\) from the \(m_{\min}/m_1\) support condition \cite{Heinzel2025PixelPop,Callister2024,Abbott2023}.
+Fig.~\ref{fig:lvk_gwtc3_events} shows the retained events and their event-level uncertainties.

-Unlike the analytical SNR approximation used for LISA, the detection efficiency for ground-based detectors must be characterized empirically through extensive injection campaigns considering the complex, time-varying noise and pipeline-specific triggers.
-We use the official O1+O2+O3 injection file (LIGO-T2100377-v2), which contains approximately 73 million simulated signals spanning the detection parameter space, with a complete information about which injections were successfully recovered by the search pipelines.
-After applying the same physical cuts as for the observed events, approximately 39,000 detected injections remain for selection effect estimation.
-The detection efficiency is computed empirically with importance sampling over the recovered injections:
+Unlike the analytical SNR approximation used for LISA, the selection function for ground-based searches is characterized empirically through injection campaigns \cite{Farr2019SelectionAccuracy}.
+This is necessary because the sensitivity of the search depends on the detector network, observing-run duty cycles, nonstationary noise, and search recovery criteria.
+We use the official O1/O2/O3 injection file with the O3 any-IFAR recovery mask \cite{LVK2023GWTC3SensitivityData}.
+After applying the analysis support cuts, 40,286 recovered injections remain for selection-function evaluation.
+The detection efficiency is computed with importance sampling over recovered injections: